CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/PTP.md

 ## <h>nv set interface \<interface-id\> ptp shaper enable</h>

 Turns a pre-defined traffic shaping profile on or off on the specified interface to improve performance.
-This command is available for the NVIDA Spectrum 1 switch only for PTP-enabled ports with speeds lower than 100G.
+This command is available for the NVIDIA Spectrum 1 switch only for PTP-enabled ports with speeds lower than 100G.
 For example, if you see that the PTP timing offset varies widely and is does not stabilize, enable PTP shaping on all PTP enabled ports to reduce the bandwidth on the ports slightly and improve timing stabilization.

 - Switches with Spectrum-2 and later do not support PTP shaping.
 - Bonds do not support PTP shaping.